tidalcycles/tidal-doc/templates/blog_contributor_profile.md

 - Tell us about your livecoding music.
 What musical genre(s) or style(s) describe it best?
 - How has your music evolved since you have been livecoding?
 - What samples or instruments do you like to work with?
-- What projects are you currently working on?
+- What projects are you currently working on / planning?
+What's next?
 - Links to your music / recorded livecoding sessions:
     - Your Website
     - YouTube